 Of course, everyone’s skin is different, and you may have a more serious case of acne, which could need a more heavy-duty regimen.
 It depends on your age, genetics, and skin.

 This article is primarily for older guys (30+) and only get the occasional pimple.
-But if you do absolutely nothing in terms of
+But if you do absolutely nothing in terms of skin care, you can absolutely use these tips to up your skincare game 1000%.

 To solve the issue of occasional pimples, definitely check out the Concealer Tool.